HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

  ```

 !!! note
-     For multiple instances running with the same entitlement and license server, all instances need to either:
+     For multiple instances running with the same entitlement and license server, all instances must either:
      - Use the same private key
      - Not have configured a private key